jormasyrja/azure-servicebus-request-reply-sample/README.md

 # Introduction
 This is a sample implementation of the request-response message bus pattern using Azure Functions and Azure Service Bus.
-- .NET 6
+- .NET 8
-- Azure Functions v4
+- Azure Functions v4 / Isolated worker model

 # Getting Started
 Setup environment (or local.settings.json) values: